fmhoeger/psyquest/README.md

 # Run the test as if for a participant, using default settings,
 # saving data, and with a custom admin password
-XXX_standalone(admin_password = "put-your-password-here")
+XYZ_standalone(admin_password = "put-your-password-here")
 ```
-Replace 'XXX' with the questionnaires' three-letter acronyms.
-Possible acronyms are:
+Replace 'XYZ' with one of the following three-letter acronyms:
 * CCM (Concurrent Musical Activities)
 * CMT (Competence focus in Music Teaching)
 * DAC (Drama Activity)